jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

-I ran a test for ModuleNotFoundError_ to practice making :ref:`Python modules<what is a module?>`
+* I ran a test for ModuleNotFoundError_ to practice making :ref:`Python modules<what is a module?>`
+* The terminal_ shows ``NO TESTS RAN`` when there is no test and when my test passes which is confusing since the only way I know the test passed, is because I saw it fail.
+There has to be a better way.

 ----